 If a child protective services agency believes that a child is at immediate risk of harm, they can remove that child from their parents’ care at a shelter care hearing.

 If the agency believes that the child has been abused or neglected, they can ask that the child be found CINA (Child in Need of Assistance).

-If the child is found CINA and the parents do not address the issues within a reasonable amount of time, the agency may seek to terminate the parents’ parental rights and free the child for adoption so that permanency can be achieved.
+If the child is found to be a CINA and the parents do not address the issues within a reasonable amount of time, the agency may seek to terminate the parents’ parental rights and free the child for adoption so that permanency can be achieved.

-A child is CINA if they require court intervention because:
+A child is a CINA if they require court intervention because: